Find out how we’re using co-production to inspire change in Manchester’s services

-Our Core Group consists of people who have first-hand experience of multiple and complex needs, and it plays a part in all decisions that affect our work.
+Our Core Group consists of people who have first-hand experience of multiple disadvantages, either through their own lived experience or as carer for someone else in their lives, and it plays a part in all decisions that affect our work.

 It’s the group's responsibility to influence the way services are delivered – both from us and across the city.